 Belfast’s City Hall is a fantastic piece of Victorian engineering, built in the late 19th century following Belfast being awarded city status by Queen Victoria in recognition of its rapid growth.

 Spread over an area of an acre and a half, the Baroque Revival style building is a beautiful centrepiece to the city, and the park area around it is a popular place in summer for people to visit.
-While we were in Belfast, part of this grassy area was being used an outdoor cinema screening venue, which appeared to be a popular event given the large number of people in attendance.
+While we were in Belfast, part of this grassy area was being used as an outdoor cinema screening venue, which appeared to be a popular event given the large number of people in attendance.

 Ulster Museum & Botanic Gardens